-While not all ESPs offer carbon-neutral services, they generally provide tools to help companies measure their carbon footprints along with energy saving initiatives such as powering down servers when they’re not in use or offsetting carbon through renewable energy projects.
+While not all ESPs offer carbon-neutral services, they generally provide tools to help companies measure their carbon footprints.
+This include energy saving initiatives such as powering down servers when they’re not in use or offsetting carbon through renewable energy projects.

 Every step we take to reduce our carbon footprint, no matter how small, makes a difference to minimising carbon emissions and combating climate change.

-It’s important that the carbon footprint generated by email isn’t ignored, as it can add up quickly when we’re collectively sending out millions of them every day.
-Luckily there are ways you can reduce this carbon footprint such as opting out, avoiding large files, reducing use of ESPs that are not offering carbon-neutral services or even offsetting emissions.
+It’s important that the carbon footprint generated by email isn’t ignored.
+It can all add up quickly when we’re collectively sending out millions of them every day.
+Luckily there are ways you can do to reduce this carbon footprint such as opting out, avoiding large files, reducing use of ESPs that are not offering carbon-neutral services or even offsetting emissions.